Long-range acoustic device: Origin

-The term acoustic hailing device came into common use following the suicide attack on the USS Cole while it was at port in Yemen in 2000.
+The term acoustic hailing device came into common use following the suicide attack on the USS Cole while it was at a port in Yemen in 2000.
 Following this attack, the United States Navy established a requirement for an acoustic hailing device.
 The intent of this AHD was to provide the Navy with a means to establish the intent of an approaching vessel at a distance such that defensive measures could be taken should the vessel not heed a warning.
 One unique aspect of this requirement was that the sound needed to be focused so that it could be clearly directed at the approaching vessel.

 Present

-Since their inception with the introduction of the Long Range Acoustic Device (LRAD) in 2002, acoustic hailing devices have grown into a variety of applications.
+Since their inception in 2002, acoustic hailing devices have grown into a variety of applications.
 AHD uses include checkpoints, crowd control, maritime shipping, mass notification, early warning systems, critical infrastructure protection, military applications and wildlife protection and control.
 Acoustic hailing devices are now fielded all over the world by various commercial, law enforcement, and military groups.

 History

-In October 2000 the USS Cole, an American guided missile destroyer, was bombed in a terrorist attack by al-Qaeda operatives, using a small boat packed with explosives.
+In October 2000 the USS Cole, an American guided missile destroyer, was bombed in an attack by al-Qaeda operatives, using a small boat packed with explosives.
 The naval personnel on Cole were unable to be sure that their messages could be heard by the approaching boat at a sufficient distance to possibly avert the attack.
-The ship was badly damaged, 17 U.S. Navy sailors killed and 37 injured.
+The ship was badly damaged, with 17 U.S. Navy sailors killed and 37 injured.

 Following this attack, navies around the world made several policy changes, while the American Technology Corporation (which was rebranded to LRAD Corporation in 2010 and to Genasys in late October 2019) created and developed the AHD market, which included the launch of its proprietary Long Range Acoustic Device, a type of acoustic hailing device, in 2003.
 Using this new technology, it became possible for naval personnel to contact approaching vessels which did not respond to radio calls from a distance of over 3000 m, enabling them to respond appropriately in a timely manner and avert danger.

 Since then the technology has developed and expanded.
 Genasys launched its voice-based mass notification systems in 2012, and in 2019 its unified multichannel Critical Communications and Enterprise Safety system.

 LRAD devices have become widely used for communications, and increasingly for crowd control in a range of settings, including civil disturbances and protests.